-1. Cummary of study quality ratings 4

-1. Summary of study quality ratings

-A.1.
-Keyword search databases A-1

-A.2.
-Relevant websites A-1

-A.3.
-Journals included in of contents search A-2

-A.4.
-Professional associations included in scan of conference proceedings A-2

-FIG URES

-1. Standard for assessing sample attrition in study quality ratings 6
+1 Summary of study quality ratings 4 2 Domain categorization rating for individual studies 11 3 Domain categorization rating for programs (potentially pooling across studies) 12 A.1 Keyword search databases A.1 A.2 Journals included in table of contents search A.2 FIG URES 1 Standard for assessing sample attrition in study quality ratings (WWC cautious attrition assumption) 6

 Since 2009, the U.S. Department of Health and Human Services has sponsored an ongoing systematic review of the research literature on programs to reduce teen pregnancy, sexually transmitted infections (STIs), and associated sexual risk behaviors.
 The HHS Teen Pregnancy Prevention (TPP) Evidence Review was created in response to the 2010 Consolidated Appropriations Act, which indicates that teen pregnancy prevention programs must be "proven effective through rigorous evaluation to reduce teenage pregnancy, behavioral risk factors underlying teenage pregnancy, or other associated risk factors."
-Mathematica Policy Research conducts the TPP Evidence Review, which is sponsored by the Office of the Assistant Secretary for Planning and Evaluation (ASPE), the Office of Adolescent Health (OAH) within the Office of the Assistant Secretary for Health, and the Family and Youth Services Bureau (FYSB) within the Administration for Children and Families (ACF).
+Mathematica conducts the TPP Evidence Review (TPPER), which is sponsored by the Office of the Assistant Secretary for Planning and Evaluation (ASPE), the Office of Population Affairs (OPA) (previously, the Office of Adolescent Health) within the Office of the Assistant Secretary for Health, and the Family and Youth Services Bureau (FYSB) within the Administration for Children and Families (ACF).

 Mathematica updates the review findings on a periodic basis as new research emerges.
 Findings from the initial review of the evidence were released in spring 2010 and covered research released over a roughly 20-year period from 1989 through January 2010.
-The findings have since been updated about once annually to incorporate new research.
+The findings have since been updated periodically.
+The latest round of review will capture studies published through early 2022.
 Each update to the review involves the following five main steps:

 - 1. Search for new studies released since the last update to the review - 2.
 Screen identified studies against pre-specified eligibility criteria - 3.
 Assess each eligible study for the quality and execution of its research design - 4.
 Use findings from the assessed studies to identify programs with evidence of effectiveness in reducing teen pregnancy, STIs, or associated sexual risk behaviors - 5.
-For programs showing evidence of effectiveness, assess their readiness for implementation
+For programs showing evidence of effectiveness, describe their components and implementation requirements